 and restorative virtual treatment planning

-Dr. Sandak is able to provide guided implant placement for his patients.
+We are able to provide guided implant placement for our patients.

 Using a virtual 3-D model or a physical model, implant placements and the following restorative work can be simulated to create the ideal patient treatment plan.
 These virtual plans allow the doctors to take multiple aspects of implant placement and restoration into consideration, resulting in optimal aesthetics, function and longevity for the patient’s final restoration.
 Working with a 3-D model also allows the patient to better understand the procedures and visualize the end result.